 The research was carried out in 2016 and aimed to examine the experience of early career teachers by looking at the role of peer support and considering what strategies could be implemented to improve their wellbeing.
 The study involved a literature review, an online survey of early career teachers in NSW and targeted interviews with leaders in the education sector.

 Over 450 teachers in NSW, who were within their first five years of teaching, responded to the survey.
 Key leaders and influencers in the education sector were also interviewed and asked about what it’s like to be an early career teacher, what’s rewarding and what’s challenging about their jobs, what do they find stressful, and what supports they could use.

 Early career teachers often mentioned that workload was a significant source of stress for them.
 A lack of desired work-life balance was equally an issue.
-They noted that challenges such as time management and managing parent-teacher relationships were some of the most difficult for them but that building professional relationships was often the skill early career teachers felt most confident in.
-Both early career teachers themselves and leaders from the education sector told us that mentoring from more experienced teachers and collaboration amongst other teachers was important for professional development, resource sharing, and peer support.
+They noted challenges such as time management and managing parent-teacher relationships were some of the most difficult for them, but that building professional relationships was often the skill early career teachers felt most confident in.
+Both early career teachers themselves and leaders from the education sector told us mentoring from more experienced teachers and collaboration amongst other teachers was important for professional development, resource sharing, and peer support.
 Having a number of peers and keeping in contact with them regularly is an important factor for promoting early career teacher support and was associated with a commitment to staying in teaching.
-Providing guidance and support to other teachers is also important to early career teachers and this highlights the shared benefits that peer support can have.
+Providing guidance and support to other teachers is also important to early career teachers and this highlights the shared benefits peer support can have.

-The study has identified key aspects of the experience of early career teachers that may have both professional and health benefits, including perceived workload, work-life balance and levels of peer/social support.
+The study has identified key aspects of the experience of early career teachers may have both professional and health benefits, including perceived workload, work-life balance and levels of peer/social support.